zatilimaniahwan/zurich-ms-tech-assessment/README.md

 - Test: Missing Product Code

-  - Description: Throws a `NotFoundException` if no productCode is provided.
+  - Description: Throws a `BadRequestException` if no productCode is provided.
   - Input:
     ```json
     {